draiimon/PanicSense/GITHUB_GUIDE.md

 - Check that all file paths are correct

 Your site should now have professional social sharing previews on every platform!

+## Additional Instructions for GitHub
+- After pushing, make sure to clear browser cache when viewing the icon
+- The brain circuit icon will be perfectly round in modern browsers
+- CSS masks and SVG clipping ensure perfect roundness